mongodb/vault-plugin-secrets-mongodbatlas/README.md

 ```

-Then, you must enable the Vault's Database plugin with Vault
+Then, you must enable the Vault's Database Secret Engine with Vault

 ```sh